Rei-SwitchBot/faq/en-us-second-reply/Ceiling Light.md

 ---
 ### Troubleshooting SwitchBot Ceiling Light Pro Turns on by Itself.
 When Checking the Logs, It Shows as the Wall Switch.

-Thank you for reaching out to us.
-We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
-Regarding this issue, could you please check the following points?
-Upon verification, we have confirmed that the issue you pointed out is due to a firmware bug.
-We plan to address this with a firmware update scheduled for mid-August.
-We kindly ask for your patience and understanding!
-If you have any other questions, please do not hesitate to contact us.
+Thank you for the information provided.
+Sorry for any inconvenience caused.
+We will forward your feedback to our R&D team for further investigation, and would appreciate it if you could share the following information:
+- A screenshot displaying the logs of the ceiling light controlled by a wall switch.
+- (If possible) The time when the phenomenon occurred.
+- (If capturable) A video of the phenomenon.

+*If you have already provided this information, our team will review it and follow up with you shortly.
+Thank you for your patience, and please let us know if you need further assistance.

 ---